 Second Hand Goods Registration Form (Doc 143 kb)

-A copy of the City of Newcastle upon Tyne Act 2000 can be viewed at the Trading Standards Service, Room 602, Civic Centre, Newcastle upon Tyne, NE1 8QH where you may also obtain an application form and further help or advice.
+A copy of the City of Newcastle upon Tyne Act 2000 can be viewed at the Trading Standards Service, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH where you may also obtain an application form and further help or advice.

 The City of Newcastle upon Tyne Act 2000 also prohibits illegal street trading in a number of areas across the city including the City Centre and around the "Metro Radio Arena".